cardillan/mindcode/doc/syntax/TOOLS-PROCESSOR-EMULATOR.markdown

 # Processor emulator

-Mindcode has a built-in processor emulator which allows to run the compiled code in a simulated environment.
+Mindcode has a built-in processor emulator which allows running the compiled code in a simulated environment.
 This emulator is available both to the web application and to the command-line tool.
 The emulated processor is much faster than Mindustry Logic processors; the speed of instruction executions is only limited by the speed of the computer.

 ## Linked blocks